 With modern scientific research proving the safety of silicone breast implants, most women are choosing silicone implants over saline breast implants.
 Each implant type, however, has its benefits and disadvantages.
 If you have extremely small breasts, silicone implants will feel much softer since all you are able to feel is the breast implant.
-In women who have moderate sized breasts prior breast augmentation, the natural breast tissue camouflages the breast implant to a greater capacity than in those with pre-operatively small breasts.* Both saline and silicone breast implants feel soft and natural in most of our patients who start with large B-cup breasts prior to our Beverly Hills breast implant surgery.
+In women who have moderate sized breasts prior breast augmentation, the natural breast tissue camouflages the breast implant to a greater capacity than in those with pre-operatively small breasts.* Both saline and silicone breast implants feel soft and natural in most of our patients who start with large B-cup breasts prior to a breast implant surgery.

 - Take a look at some of the benefits and disadvantages of saline and silicone: